sunraymoonbeam/carroGPT/README.md

 The ReAct (Reasoning + Acting) Agent provides a dynamic reasoning approach perfect for handling diverse customer inquiries that may require multiple steps or tool usage.

+Read this tutorial for a more detailed explanation of ReAct Agents: [LangGraph ReAct Agent Tutorial](https://langchain-ai.github.io/langgraph/agents/agents/).

 #### Simple Implementation
-Building a ReAct Agent is straightforward with LangGraph's `create_react_agent` function:
+Building a ReAct Agent is straightforward with LangGraph's `create_react_agent` function, which replaces the nodes and entire build process above with a single line:

 ```python
 def create_graph():